 When it comes to treating photophobia and light sensitivity it is to first uncover the underlying cause of the condition.
 If the underlying cause is medication that you are taking you’ll want to stop taking the medicine.
 This should clear up the symptoms.

-Wearing rose-colored tinted glasses helps to relieve the symptoms of photophobia.
+Wearing super dark sunglasses helps to relieve the symptoms of photophobia.
 These lenses are called FL-41 and often provide relief from migraines.
 Wearing photophobia sunglasses is one of the best ways to treat light sensitivity.

 Can glasses help photophobia?